Chester, Pennsylvania: 2010 census

+Government

 Chester has a mayor-council government system, consisting of a popularly elected city mayor and city council.
 The terms of the mayor and members are four years.

-The current mayor of the City of Chester is Thaddeus Kirkland, who won the Democratic nomination in May 2015 over incumbent Mayor John Linder.
-Kirkland was elected on November 3, 2015, and took office on January 4, 2016.
+The current mayor of the City of Chester is Stefan Roots, who won the Democratic nomination in May 2021, over incumbent Mayor Thaddeus Kirkland.
+In May 2023, Roots defeated Kirkland in the Chester Democratic mayoral primary election.
+Roots defeated independent candidate Anita J. Littleton in the November 2023 general election and was sworn into office on January 3, 2024.

 The Chester City Council consists of the mayor and four council members.
 Council members are elected at-large to serve the entire city.
 Council meetings are generally held the second and fourth Wednesday of each month.
 The five help administer the five municipal departments: